 This post may contain affiliate links, please see the privacy policy for details.

-A maple apple whiskey sour with an apple garnish.
+A glass with a whiskey sour and apple garnish.

 Why You’ll Love It